Regular completions of $\mathbb{Z}^n$-free groups: Introduction

-Later, in their very influential paper \cite{Morgan_Shalen:1984} J. Morgan and P. Shalen linked group actions on $\mathbb{R}$-trees with topology and generalized parts of Thurston's Geometrization Theorem.
+Later, in their very influential paper \cite{Morgan_Shalen:1984}, J. Morgan and P. Shalen linked group actions on $\R$-trees with topology and generalized parts of Thurston's Geometrization Theorem.
 Next, they introduced $\Lambda$-trees for an arbitrary ordered abelian group $\Lambda$ and the general form of Chiswell's construction.
 Thus, it became clear that abstract length functions with values in $\Lambda$ and group actions on $\Lambda$-trees are just two equivalent approaches to the same realm of group theory questions.
-The unified theory was further developed in the important paper by R. Alperin and H. Bass \cite{Alperin_Bass:1987}, where authors state a fundamental problem in the theory of group actions on $\Lambda$-trees: find the group theoretic information carried by a $\Lambda$-tree action (analogous to Bass-Serre theory), in particular, describe finitely generated groups acting freely on $\Lambda$-trees ($\Lambda$-free groups).
+The unified theory was further developed in the important paper by R. Alperin and H. Bass \cite{Alperin_Bass:1987}, where they state a fundamental problem in the theory of group actions on $\Lambda$-trees: find the group-theoretic information carried by an action on a $\Lambda$-tree (analogous to Bass-Serre theory), in particular, describe finitely generated groups acting freely on $\Lambda$-trees (so called $\Lambda$-free groups).
 One of the main breakthroughs in this direction is Rips' Theorem, that describes finitely generated $\R$-free groups (see \cite{GLP:1994, Bestvina_Feighn:1995}).
-The structure of finitely generated $\Z^n$-free can be deduced from \cite{Bass:1991} using Lyndon's results (see \cite{Lyndon:1963}) and inductive argument on $n$, while the structure of $\R^n$-free groups was clarified in \cite{Guirardel:2004} using ideas of \cite{Bestvina_Feighn:1995} and again induction on $n$.
+The structure of finitely generated $\Z^n$-free groups can be deduced from \cite{Bass:1991} using Lyndon's results (see \cite{Lyndon:1963}) and inductive argument on $n$, while the structure of $\R^n$-free groups was clarified in \cite{Guirardel:2004} using ideas of \cite{Bestvina_Feighn:1995} and again induction on $n$.